Tem's Well of Stuff

 Instead it just feels like a bunch of hasty justifications thrown in after the fact to try to explain why Pink=Red is a twist.
 It does not feel like anything prior to this was written with Pink=Red in mind.
 It's just a cool twist, and then some hasty rationalizes thrown in to pretend it was planned from the start.
 I can't be sure that's true, but that is what it feels like.
 I don't need everything to make tidy, logical sense, but I do need some kind of emotional throughline I can follow, and I cannot find that here.

 But now it turns out sometimes Killing Everyone is just literal murder, something that crazy people do because they're just randomly evil?
-We need to distinguish killing, which is something good people do to break stagnatation and allow for rebirth... and killing, which is something mentally ill people just randomly do sometimes because they have an Evil Side they can't control.
+Everhood asks you to differentiate between killing, which is something good people do to break stagnatation and allow for rebirth... and killing, which is something mentally ill people just randomly do sometimes because they have an Evil Side they can't control.

 I don't love those implications about mental illness!!
 Or killing!!